abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Preview/POST.md

 ![abp-community-talks-2022-1](abp-community-talks-2022-1.png)

 This is the second episode of the ABP Community Talks and we are talking about microservice development with the ABP Framework, based on the [eShopOnAbp](https://github.com/abpframework/eShopOnAbp) reference solution.
-This live meeting will be at **January 20, 2022, 17:00 (UTC)** on YouTube.
+We will also briefly talk about the changes that come with ABP version 5.1.
+This **live meeting** will be at **January 20, 2022, 17:00 (UTC)** on YouTube.

 **Join this event on the Kommunity platform: https://kommunity.com/volosoft/events/abp-community-talks-20221-microservice-development-acd0f44b**